HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/writing.md

 ### Finish the content before starting to polish

-A trap I have found myself in way too many times, is to get distracted by adjacent tasks that are not needed to producing the narrative.
+A trap I have found myself in way too many times, is to get distracted by adjacent tasks that are not needed to produce the narrative.
 Those tasks
 include:

 1. **Editing**.
 Fixing spelling, wording or restructuring paragraphs.
 1. **Publishing**.
-Fiddling with git/Markdown/Wordpress.
+Fiddling with formatting, tuning WordPress, automating your git+hugo+heroku deployments.
 1. **Producing Figures**.
 Sketching figures on paper or browsing the web for images that you can use in your presentation.

-Remember: The first milestone for your document is an outline.
-Everything that is not directly contributing to this goal is a distraction.
+Remember: **The first milestone for your document is an outline.
+Everything that is not directly contributing to this goal is a distraction.**

-The second deliverable is a fully fleshed out text, that is content complete.
-This means, that the outline has been converted to a structured sequence of paragraphs.
-The text should cover the intended content but does not need to be polished or well written.
-It should contain place-holders for figures.
-It may have a few "TODO" markers where you need to do further reasearch.
+When you are happy with the outline, **the second milestone is a fully fleshed out text, where all notes have been converted to paragraphs.** The text should cover the intended content but does not need to be polished or well written.

-Only when you are in this state, you should start thinking about any of the activities listed above.
+Once you are at this point, you start worrying about polish: Remove typos, improve wording, restructure paragraphs.
+Also work on figures and publishing can be delayed to this point without any problems.

 ### Make your text skimable